Skip to main content

 *Note: Your application will not be processed if future coursework is indicated but not entered.

-• For example, if you are pursuing a Bachelor's of Science in Biology and a Bachelor's of Arts in Spanish, and your coursework counts toward both degrees simultaneously, then you will divide your coursework between your terms for each degree.
+For example, if you are pursuing a Bachelor's of Science in Biology and a Bachelor's of Arts in Spanish, and your coursework counts toward both degrees simultaneously, but you would only enter it under the B.S. degree.

 important note